Skip to main content

 recon_report(domain, timeout?) -> dict

-Runs DNS/email, TLS, and HTTP-header checks together and returns overall_grade (as weak as the weakest component), a one-line summary, and components (email / tls / headers), each with its grade and actionable issues.
+Runs DNS/email, TLS, HTTP-header, web-stack (tech_detect), and apex subdomain-takeover checks together and returns overall_grade (as weak as the weakest component, capped at F if a live takeover is found), a one-line summary, components (email / tls / headers, each with its grade and actionable issues), a tech section (detected technologies + any version disclosure), and a takeover section when the apex is at risk.
 Uses a fast single-handshake TLS check for speed — call tls_check for the full cipher/vulnerability analysis.
 The best starting point; use the tools below for raw detail.

 dns_recon(domain, checks?, timeout?) -> dict